charsheet-su/wod-vampire-requiem-charsheet/README.md

-# WOD-Mortal-charsheet
+# WOD vampire character sheet with requiem styling

-It is the first character sheet, created for http://charsheet.su.
+It is the second character sheet, created for http://charsheet.su.
 It is based on Mr Gone's character sheets (http://mrgone.rocksolidshells.com/) so credit for design goes to him.

 What I used for this character sheet: